ftnt-dspille/xperts2023-fortisoar/content/02_Chapter_Ext_Reqts/02-page.md

 ## IPQUALITYSCORE

 - Visit [IP Quality Score](https://www.ipqualityscore.com/) and create a free account if you don’t already have one.
-IP Quality Score has some rules around free accounts and has been notified that Fortinet (@fortinet.com) accounts will be creating free accounts for demo purposes.
 - Sign into IP Quality Score.
 On the left pane navigate to **Settings & Account Management** > **Account Settings**.
 ![IPQS Settings](ipqs_settings.png)